The ABCs of Supplement Packaging: Part One

-When you’re developing a product, a lot of details need to be accounted for to make things pop.
+When you’re developing a product, a lot of details need to be accounted for, to make things pop and to make your product win in a highly competitive market.
 Will it taste good?
 Can we get the per-bottle cost low enough?
 How difficult would it be to get it certified organic?

 - determines your product’s curb appeal

 - determines how your product can be used

 - can significantly change your product’s final cost

 It’s not uncommon for first-time entrepreneurs to assume that their choice of supplement packaging is not important enough to impact the final outcome of their business, but to make that assumption is to make a mistake.
 Packaging has the ability to make or break your product.